Broad Street Run

-The Blue Cross Broad Street Run, which has taken place in Philadelphia on the first Sunday in May since the early 1980s, is the largest 10-mile road race in the United States (40,689 runners in 2012).
+The Independence Blue Cross Broad Street Run is an annual 10-mile road race in Philadelphia.
+Launched in 1980, it is held on the first Sunday in May and is the largest of its kind in the United States (40,689 runners in 2012).

 Course

-The race starts at T.S.
-Park, in the Logan neighborhood, on the front lawn of historic Einstein Medical Center Philadelphia and at the athletic fields at Central High School.
+The race starts the athletic fields at Central High School, in the Logan neighborhood.
 The course stretches south along Broad Street.
-Runners pass Temple University, Roman Catholic High School for Boys, City Hall, Pennsylvania Academy of the Fine Arts, and the Kimmel Center.
+Runners pass Temple University, Roman Catholic High School for Boys, Philadelphia City Hall, Pennsylvania Academy of the Fine Arts and the Kimmel Center.
 The race finishes at the Navy Yard in South Philadelphia.
-Due in part to its nearly flat (actually slightly downhill) route, it has become a favorite in the running community for those working to establish personal best times.
+Due in part to its nearly flat, slightly downhill route, it has become a favorite in the running community for those working to establish personal best times.
 All finishers receive a medal.

 History

 The race was first run in 1980 with 1454 men and 122 women finishing.
-In that year and in 1981, participants ran straight through the courtyard of City Hall; since then, runners are diverted around the building.
+During the first two years, participants ran straight through the courtyard of City Hall; all races since have had runners diverted around the building.

 Until 1989, the race ended with a lap around the field at JFK Stadium in South Philadelphia.
 After the stadium was condemned and demolished, the finish moved to FDR Park (on the other side of Broad Street), and then to the Navy Yard, about a quarter mile beyond the front gates.

 Participation rose steadily through the 1990s and exploded by the mid-2000s.
-Since 2013, registration of single runners (though not teams) has been handled by lottery, with about 40,000 entrants, and roughly 35,000 runners finishing the race, the majority of them women.
+Since 2013, registration of single runners has been handled by lottery, with about 40,000 entrants, and roughly 35,000 runners finishing the race, the majority of them women.

-Due to the COVID-19 pandemic, the 2020 race did not occur on the first Sunday of May as planned.
-It was postponed until at least Sunday, October 4th, 2020.
-This is the first time since the early 1980s that it didn't occur on the first Sunday of May.
+Due to the COVID-19 pandemic, the 2020 race was postponed until Sunday, October 10, 2021, marking the first time that the race did not occur on the first Sunday of May.
+In 2023, the race was run on April 30, due to a scheduling conflict with a morning Philadelphia Phillies game on May 7, 2023.